Author’s note: I do not own the Marvel Cinematic Universe. Please don’t sue me for using it.

 As a Jotun (if only by birth) Loki could live for an obscenely long time.
 He could bide his time and wait for an opportunity to escape.
 If enough time went by, he could even fake remorse and earn his release.

 However, what better disguise for a master of illusion was there than being thought dead?
 Natasha knew full well the benefits of such a subterfuge.
 As long as he was careful, Loki could do anything he liked.
 He could assume the guise of just about anyone and walk around Asgard as a free man.
 He could advance whatever machinations he had up his sleeve with no one else knowing a thing.

 It was some months after the fact that this news reached Natasha.
 She didn’t know if it was because Fury had been keeping the information close to his chest or if S.H.I.E.L.D. simply hadn’t known, but it wasn’t until after HYDRA had emerged and S.H.I.E.L.D. disbanded that Natasha heard about it.

 While this meant that she couldn’t relay her theory to Fury and possibly take a team to Asgard in order to try and oust Loki, it did

 mean that she was free to go herself.
 She’d thought she had beaten Loki at his own game once before, when she had revealed his plot to use the Hulk to wreak havoc.
 As it turned out, he’d been using her.
 She would like to have a chance to get her own back.

 The fact that she would have to go to an alien city was just a bonus.
-Now all she needed was a way to figure out how to get there.
+Now all she needed to figure out was how to get there.